geeksteam/VacancyReactTest/README.md

 ```

 ### Project manifest (optional but can make your life easy):
-- [x] Our best practices and code rules: https://github.com/geeksteam/CodeRules,
+- [x] Read our best practices and code rules: https://github.com/geeksteam/CodeRules,

-- [x] Bootstrap React from: https://github.com/facebookincubator/create-react-app,
+- [x] Bootstrap React from react-create-app: https://github.com/facebookincubator/create-react-app,

+- [x] Using MobX would be + in your karma,
+- [x] Activate decorators for MobX and react-create-app: https://github.com/geeksteam/CodeRules/blob/master/React/Readme.md#mobx

 - [x] Use `CamelCase` names,
-- [x] Using Redux would be + in your karma,
 - [x] Use feauture-based directory structure.

 If any questions about task, join the chat at our Gitter [![https://gitter.im/geeksteam/Vacancies](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/geeksteam/Vacancies) or mailto _vacancy @ geeks.team_.